-- The Company's Quarterly Report on Form 10-Q for the period ended June 30, 2002, and to which this certification is attached as Exhibit 99.1 (the "Periodic Report"), fully complies with the requirements of Section 13 (a) or 15 (d) of the Securities Exchange Act of 1934, and - The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Company's Quarterly Report on Form 10-Q for the period ended September 30, 2002, and to which this certification is attached as Exhibit 99.1 (the "Periodic Report"), fully complies with the requirements of Section 13 (a) or 15 (d) of the Securities Exchange Act of 1934, and - 2.
+The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: August 13, 2002 /s/ Remi Barbier
+/s/ Remi Barbier

-Remi Barbier

-President and Chief Executive Officer
+Remi Barbier Chairman of the Board of Directors, President and Chief Executive Officer